 After you’ve paid off a credit card, you might consider closing it.
 However, keep in mind that if you close a credit card account, you might see your credit score drop.
 This is because a closed account could:

-- Lower the average age of your credit accounts, especially if you’ve had the account for an extended period of time
+- Lower the average age of your credit accounts: If you’ve had the account you plan to close for an extended period.

 However, if you continue making payments on time on your other credit accounts, your score will likely bounce back within a few months.